cloudtoid/interprocess/PACKAGE_README.md

 Each queue supports up to 2,048 connected publisher objects.
 Its shared publisher table uses 256 KiB in addition to the message capacity and header/alignment storage.
 Dispose participants when finished; the queue remains available while any participant is connected.

 The queue is transient IPC storage.
+Once all publishers and subscribers are gone, unread messages are lost; reopening the same name creates a fresh, empty queue.
+Keep a subscriber connected before a short-lived publisher exits.
 Recovery after a process exits can discard queued messages, including completed messages behind an unfinished reservation.
 Paused live operations are not reclaimed merely because a timeout passes.
 Destination buffers must be large enough to avoid truncating a consumed message.

 For dependency injection, register the queue services with `services.AddInterprocessQueue()` and resolve `IQueueFactory`.